 Step One - Scaffolding

-First, scaffolding will be built to reach the top of the screen safely.
+First, we built scaffolding to reach the top of the screen safely.

 Step Two - Cleaning

-Loose surface dirt will be removed using soft brushes and low-powered vacuum cleaner.
-More stubborn stains will be cleaned using cotton-wool swabs and a soft liquid cleaner or gentle steam cleaning.
+Loose surface dirt was then removed using soft brushes and low-powered vacuum cleaner. the more stubborn stains were cleaned using cotton-wool swabs and a soft liquid cleaner, or with gentle steam cleaning.

 Step Three - Restoring

-For the work on the stone, loose mortar will be removed and replaced, with any new areas being ‘toned in’ to match the existing joints.
+For the work on the stone, loose mortar was removed and replaced, and new areas were ‘toned in’ to match the existing joints.

 Step Four - Walls